-(a) fixing a notice board at a place conspicuous to and accessible by the public at the bo corridor of - oundary, on the fence or al ong the (i) the site where the activity to which the application relates is or is to be undertaken; and YES DEVIATION DEVIATION (ii) any alternative site YES DEVIATION (b) giving written notice, in any manner provided for in section 47D of the NEMA, to - (i) the occupiers of the site and, if the applicant is not the owner or person in control of the site on which the activity is to be undertaken, the owner or person in control of the site where the activity is or is to be undertaken or to any alternative site where the activity is to be undertaken; YES DEVIATION N/A (ii) owners, persons in control of, and occupiers of land adjacent to the site where the activity is or is to be undertaken or to any alternative site where the activity is to be undertaken; YES DEVIAT DEVIATION (iii) the municipal councillor of the ward in which the site or alternative site is situated and any organisation of ratepayers that represent the community in the area; YES DEVIAT DEVIATION (iv) the municipality (Local and District Municipality) which has jurisdiction in the area; YES DEVIAT DEVIATION (v) any organ of state having jurisdiction in respect of any aspect of the activity; and YES DEVIAT DEVIATION (vi) any other party as required by the Department; YES DEVIATION N/A (c) placing an advertisement in - (i) one local newspaper; or YES DEVIAT ION (ii) any official Gazette that is published specifically for the purpose of providing public notice of applications or other submissions made in terms of these Regulations; YES DEVIATION N/A (d) placing an advertisement in at least one provincial newspaper or national newspaper, if the activity has or may have an impact that extends beyond the boundaries of the metropolitan or district municipality in which it is or will be undertaken YES DEVIATION N/A (e) using reasonable alternative methods, as agreed to by the Department, in those instances where a person is desirous of but unable to participate in the process due to- (i) illiteracy; (ii) disability; or (iii) any other disadvantage.
-YES DEVIATION N/A If you have indicated that "DEVIATION" applies to any of the above, then Section 2. below must be completed.
+1. In terms of regulation 41 of the EIA Regulations, 2014 - (a) fixing a notice board at a place conspicuous to and accessible by the public at the bocorridor of - oundary, a on the fence or al ong the (i) the site where the activity to which the application relates is or is to be undertaken; and YES DEVIATION (ii) any alternative site YES DEVIATION (b) giving written notice, in any manner provided for in section 47D of the NEMA, to - (i) the occupiers of the site and, if the applicant is not the owner or person in control of the site on which the activity is to be undertaken, the owner or person in control of the site where the activity is or is to be undertaken or to any alternative site where the activity is to be undertaken; YES DEVIATION N/A (ii) owners, persons in control of, and occupiers of land adjacent to the site where the activity is or is to be undertaken or to any alternative site where the activity is to be undertaken; YES DEVIAT 1ON (iii) the municipal councillor of the ward in which the site or alternative site is situated and any organisation of ratepayers that represent the community in the area; YES DEVIAT HOI (iv) the municipality (Local and District Municipality) which has jurisdiction in the area; YES DEVIAT DEVIATION (v) any organ of state having jurisdiction in respect of any aspect of the activity; and YES DEVIAT DEVIATION (vi) any other party as required by the Department; YES DEVIATION N/A (c) placing an advertisement in - (i) one local newspaper; or YES DEVIAT ION (ii) any official Gazette that is published specifically for the purpose of providing public notice of applications or other submissions made in terms of these Regulations; YES DEVIATION N/A (d) placing an advertisement in at least one provincial newspaper or national newspaper, if the activity has or may have an impact that extends beyond the boundaries of the metropolitan or district municipality in which it is or will be undertaken YES DEVIATION N/A (e) using reasonable alternative methods, as agreed to by the Department, in those instances where a person is desirous of but unable to participate in the process due to- (i) illiteracy; (ii) disability; or (iii) any other disadvantage.
+YES DEVIATION N/A If you have indicated that "DEVIATION" applies to any of the above, then Section 2. below v must be completed.
 NOTE: 2.
 The NEM: WA requires that a notice must be placed in at least two newspapers.
-YES NO

-1. Provide a list of all the state departments that has been / will be consulted:

-List of State Depts.
-Comment obtained (YES/NO If not, provide reasons

-Department of Public Works Pending

-Breede Gouritz Catchment Management Agency (BGCMA) Pending

-CapeNature Pending

-George Municipality Pending

-Department of Health Pending

-Heritage Western Cape Received.
-No further studies required.
-Garden Route District Municipality Pending and Report to be attached to this application as Appendix G.)
+If applicable, have/will an advertisement be placed in at least two newspapers?
+YES NO If "NO", then an application for exemption from the requirement must be applied for. • ·

+1. Provide a list of all the state departments that has been / will be consulted: List of State Depts.
+Comment obtained (YES/NO If not, provide reasons Department of Public Works No No comment received during regulated commenting period.
+DEADP George IEM office Yes Breede Gouritz Catchment Management Agency (BGCMA) No No comment received during regulated commenting period although they are a decision-making authority ito the WULA and will most likely reserve their comment till the WULA process is completed.
+CapeNature Yes George Municipality No No comment received during the regulated commenting period.
+Department of Health No No comment received during the regulated commenting period.
+Heritage Western Cape Yes No further studies required.
+Garden Route District Municipality No No comment received during the regulated commenting period.